 Dementia Futures Fund

-Dementia is a condition that one in fourteen of us will develop over the age of 65.
+One in fourteen of us over the age of sixty five will develop Dementia*.
 Its symptoms are not a natural part of the ageing process.
 Young onset dementia can affect people of working age who have jobs, commitments and plans for their futures.
-It also impacts on those in their later years of life which can put added pressure on an already strained health service.
-There are a lot of myths about dementia and its causes.
+It also affects those in their later years of life, which can put added pressure on an already strained health service.
+There are also many myths about dementia and its causes.

 - work with local hospitals to enhance facilities for patients with dementia and their families.